 Condition 26 – Noise

-No phase of development shall occur until details of the sound attenuation to protect against externally generated (environmental) noise sources for that phase so as to achieve the British standard internal ambient noise levels shall be submitted to and approved in writing by, the Local Planning Authority.
+No phase of development shall occur until details of the sound attenuation to protect against externally generated (environmental) noise sources for that phase so as to achieve the British standard [BS8233 – council to advise if this is correct] internal ambient noise levels shall be submitted to and approved in writing by, the Local Planning Authority.
 The measured or calculated noise levels shall be determined in accordance to the latest British Standard Guidance on sound insulation and noise reduction for buildings.
 These criteria apply with windows shut and with an appropriate ventilation system installed.
 Any mechanical ventilation system shall not give rise to a noise level greater than the above internal noise standards.

 Reason: To ensure that the development does not result in noise disturbance to neighbouring residents in accordance with policies DM04 and the London Plan (2021.).